xijingting/How-to-compile-the-markdown./README.md

 # How-to-compile-the-markdown.
-一个Typora编译markdown的入门教程。
+A primer on Typora compiling markdown.
-You can also consult Tencent ID 546982075
+You can also consult Tencent ID 546982075.